snabith/snabith.github.io/_posts/2023-11-16-knowledge_base.md

 - This page serves as a guide to what one can learn from this site.

 ### Recent updates:
+- Back on the Portswigger series.
+I plan to wrap this up in the next two months.
+- Wasn't selected.
+Disappointed(I hadn't expected that outcome) but, I'm grateful for the opportunity to connect with experienced security professionals.
+Gotta try harder!
-- I recently finished my final round of interviews with Meta for the Product Security Engineer role.
-After completing my final round of interviews, I received news that I wasn't selected for the position.
-While I was initially disappointed (I hadn't expected that outcome), I'm grateful for the opportunity to have connected with experienced security professionals.
+- I finished my final round of interviews with Meta for the Product Security Engineer role!
 - Jenkins integration with GitHub for DevSecOps.
 - [Fixed] AWS Lightsail CPU usage issue => Add swap space to the Ubuntu server.